 The numbers of people who seek treatment for gambling addiction or problem gambling are incredibly low, with some studies estimating on 5-12% of those struggling seeking help.
 Despite problem gamblers having a higher risk of mental distress in their lives, and higher likelihood of suicidal ideation, higher risk of being exposed to physical violence, and higher risk of physical health problems, we don’t talk about problem gambling enough.
 Stigma keeps those struggling from seeking treatment.
 People think they should be able to stop on their own, when they actually are struggling with a chemical change in their brain.

 What can help?
 There are support groups like Gambler’s Anonymous, and Cognitive Behavioral Therapy like the techniques used in the Workit Coach program are shown in studies to be highly effective.
 Gambling addiction can be just as devastating as any other type of addiction, and it’s time to get rid of stigma and talk about treatment options.
 As Workit’s Director of Counseling Chrissy Taylor says, "The house always wins, always."

-Workit Coach provides you with a personalized program and a coach to support you through your recovery journey.
+Workit Coach provides you with a personalized program and a coach to support you.

 Use code: workitrocks

 As Workit Health's Community Lead, Kali Lux leans in to the culture gap between addiction, recovery, and medicine.
 She's interested in finding solutions that work for substance users better than drinking or drugging does, and believes Workit is one of them.
 She's written extensively on her own experience through addiction into long-term recovery.
 Connect with her on Twitter @kalireadsbooks.